NickMcConnell/AngbandPlus/x_readme.txt

 a monster has multiple elemental attacks, it's soul gem will be created with an elemental sub-type chosen randomly from it's attacks.

+Changes from version 0.2.0 include:

+Many new ego-item types.
+Some are lifted from Vanilla, others are original.
+Added some "semi-cursed" items, items with both good and bad properties.
+Ring / Amulet material is now *very* important - cheaper materials won't allow souls to fully develop Made higher material rings / amulets rarer, but much more valuable Rings / amulets once again stack, if unimbued.
+Chaotic weapons (now called Warpstone weapons), are now created with random abilities.
+The artifact system is completely re-worked.
+Randarts should be much weaker now.
+Added a whole new monster race - the Modrons.
+They appear as 'N'.
+Added a new monster - the Mutant Mushroom Patch.
+They should prove to be very annoying.
+Added a new monster - the Yeek Necromancer.
+Weakened the most powerful soul gems.
+Fixed the bug with imbuing a stack of rings / amulets.
+Changed the color of permanent walls, they now appear light brown.
+Added many new room types from Z 2.7.3
+Made unusual rooms about twice as common
+Tweaked the character dump a bit
+Fixed the bug that allowed the slay animal flag on armor.
+Renamed ewoks -> forest gnomes, removed SILLY flag.
+Changed color of kamikaze yeeks and serpent men to remove conflicts.
+Tweaked rewards for depositing soul gems at the soul dealer Added two more elemental soul types; law and balance.

+Added a new automatic-ID system for high-level characters.
+High-level characters will automatically pseudo-id weapons/armor when they are prompted to pick them up.
+Mages, Priests, High-Mages, Mindcrafters, and monks gain this ability at level 50, Paladins, Rangers, Warrior-Mages, and Chaos-Warriors gain it at level 40, Warriors gain it at level 30, and Rogues gain it at level 20.

+At very high levels, some classes will now automatically identify weapons/armor when they are prompted to pick them up.
+Paladins, Rangers, Warrior-Mages, and Chaos-Warriors gain it at level 50, Warriors gain it at level 40, and Rogues gain it at level 30.

+At level 40, Rogues automatically identify all items when they are prompted to pick them up.
+At level 50, Rogues automatically *Identify* all items when they are prompted to pick them up.

+Rogues now gain Identify and *Identify* spells earlier.

 Changes from version 0.1.0 include: